Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Methods

 \subsection{Cross-validation and hyperparameter tuning in an increasingly good data universe}

-The usual strategy of a single data split into causal consecutive train, validation and test data sets may not be fully appropriate for the currently available ESG features.
-This is because the amount of data grows from a very low baseline both quantity-- and quality--wise that was not exploitable to an amount that more likely is.
-Thus, not only the data is non-stationary, but its reliability and quality keeps increasing.
-As a consequence, the cross-validation time splitting schemes known to work well in the context of non-stationary time series \citep{bergmeir2012use} may be improved on.
+The usual strategy of a single data split into a causal consecutive train, validation and test data sets may not be fully appropriate for the currently available ESG features.
+This is because the amount of data grows from a very low baseline, both quantity- and quality-wise, which was not exploitable, to an amount that more likely is.
+Thus, not only are the data non-stationary but their reliability and quality keep increasing.
+As a consequence, the cross-validation time-splitting schemes known to work well in the context of non-stationary time series \citep{bergmeir2012use} may be improved upon.

-For this reason, we experiment with $K$-fold company-wise cross-validation where 75\% of companies are randomly assigned to the train and the remaining 25\% ones to the validation set (see Fig.\ \ref{fig:compstrat}).
-In this way, models are trained with most of the most recent (hence, more relevant) data, while validating the model also with the most recent and best data.
+For this reason, we experiment with $K$-fold company-wise cross-validation, where 75\% of companies are randomly assigned to the training set and the remaining 25\% to the validation set (see Figure\ \ref{fig:compstrat}).
+In other words, there are $K$ different (train-validation) sets.
+For each of the $K$ train sets, we train 180 models, varying 12 hyperparameters of the LightGBM (maximum tree depth, learning rate, etc.) and pool the five best ones according to model performance in the respective validation sets.
+In this way, models are trained with most of the most recent (hence, more relevant) data while also being validated with the most recent and best data.
 If the dependencies completely change every year, this validation scheme is bound to fail.
 As we shall see, this is not the case.
 We take $K=5$.

 In addition, we use expanding (train+validation)-test windows, using the last year as the test window, which allows us to perform a time-wise analysis of the performance of the models.
-Because data is insufficient before 2015, the first test year is 2016 and the last one is 2020.
-We thus train and validate 25 models.
+Because data are insufficient before 2015, we have five different periods: the first test year is 2016, and the last one is 2020.
+We thus train and validate $K\times 5=25$ models.

-For each testing period, we will compare the performance of the company-wise $5$-fold random splits with that of the standard temporal split (75\% train / 25\% validation).
+For each testing period, we will compare the performance of the company-wise $5$-fold random splits with that of the standard temporal split (75\% train/25\% validation).